The College Endowment Association

 Major: Psychology

-These scholarships have enabled CEA to help deserving women make meaningful contributions to our city and state in a wide variety of fields such as medicine, environment, engineering, education, business, music, and art.
+During each program year, our scholarship recipients are introduced to the membership providing updates on progress toward their degrees.
+CEA members learn about their academic programs as well as their many academic accomplishments.
+The scholarships have enabled CEA to help deserving women make meaningful contributions to our city and state in a wide variety of fields such as medicine, environment, engineering, education, business, music, and art.

 Please note: CEA scholarships cannot be applied for directly.
 The scholarships are administered through the universities listed above.